*Applications are accepted electronically ONLY at www.cu.edu/cu-careers.*

 The University of Colorado Anschutz Medical Campus ranks among the top institutions nationally in clinical care, education and research.
 Its 230-acre campus, designed to enhance collaboration and interprofessional education, hosts the College of Nursing; the Schools of Dental Medicine, Medicine, Pharmacy, and Public Health; the Graduate School; a Health Sciences Library; and two hospitals.
 Strategically located contiguous to the campus are a biosciences research park and the soon-to-be-completed Veterans Hospital.
 CU Anschutz offers two undergraduate degrees, 35 graduate degrees, and five first-professional programs.
 More than 4,000 students learn alongside faculty members who also make meaningful medical discoveries and provide expert clinical care through 1.5 million patient-visits annually.
 A hub for research and innovation, CU Anschutz receives over $400 million in research awards each year and has filed 1,300 patent applications and formed 53 new companies since 2002.

-This position performs highly complex diagnostic cytogenomic testing utilizing standard and high resolution chromosome analysis, fluorescence in situ hybridization (FISH) studies, and/or SNP microarray analysis.
+This position performs highly complex diagnostic cytogenomic testing utilizing standard and high resolution chromosome analysis, fluorescence in situ hybridization (FISH) studies, and/or chromosomal microarray and SNP array analysis.
 Specimen processing includes samples for prenatal diagnosis, postnatal constitutional investigations, and cancer diagnosis and treatment follow-up.
-Additional duties include participating in laboratory quality control, assurance and improvement, as well as developing and implementing new tests as the field of cytogenomics continues to progress.
+Additional duties include participation in laboratory quality control, assurance and improvement, and development and implementation of new tests as the field of cytogenomics continues to progress.

 This position must adhere to established operating procedures, policies, and guidelines, and is thus responsible for contributing to an environment conducive to effective, accurate and efficient mission and value driven operations.

 Sample processing and preparation for analysis: